Terms & Conditions

 7.3 Cash: We do not accept payment in cash.

-7.4 Source of funds: The law requires solicitors as well as banks, building societies and others to obtain satisfactory evidence of the identity of their client.
+7.4 Source of funds/wealth: The law requires solicitors as well as banks, building societies and others to obtain satisfactory evidence of the identity of their client and the funds being used to transact with.
 This is because solicitors who deal with money and property on behalf of their client can be used by criminals wishing to launder money.
 In order to comply with the law on money laundering we will need to obtain evidence of your identity as soon as practicable.

 7.5 Cyber Crime: Please be aware of cyber crime.
 Riseam Sharples will not take responsibility if you transfer money to the wrong bank account.
 Please speak to your Solicitor before transferring any money.
 If you receive an email from Riseam Sharples requesting your bank details or requesting that you send money to an alternative account, please contact your Solicitor immediately to clarify.